howtoteachdatascience/JSM2018/lectures/01-basic-data-wrangling.md

   summarize(range = quantile(height, c(0, 0.5, 1)))
 ```

 we will receive an error: `Error: expecting result of length one, got : 2`.
 With the function `summarize`, we can only call functions that return a single value.
-To perform this type of operation we need more advanced tidyverse tool whihc we may learn later.
+To perform this type of operation we need more advanced tidyverse tool which we may learn later.

 For another example of how we can use the `summarize` function, let's compute the average murder rate for the United States.
 Remember our data table includes total murders and population size for each state and we have already used dplyr to add a murder rate column